Red Riding: Red Riding 1980

 Hunter interrogates Detective Inspectors Dick Alderman (Shaun Dooley) and Jim Prentice (Chris Walker).
 Alderman lets slip that the Strachan murder was probably committed by Hall, covered-up to look like a Ripper murder.
 Hunter also visits the now debilitated Tommy Douglas who later phones him demanding that they meet at his house.
-Hunter arrives to find Douglas and his daughter killed.
+Hunter arrives to find Douglas and his daughter Karen (Charlotte James) killed.
 Hunter is seriously intimidated when he receives covertly taken photos of himself and Marshall in compromising positions.
 Their burgeoning affair is cut short when she reveals that she had fallen pregnant and Reverend Laws helped her have an abortion.

 Near the end of Hunter's Christmas holiday, his Manchester house is burned down.
 Hunter then learns that his superiors have taken him off the Ripper case due to unspecified allegations of disciplinary breaches.
 He returns to West Yorkshire for a scheduled meeting with Jobson, but it appears, amid great fanfare, that the Yorkshire Ripper has been captured.
 The suspect confesses to all murders except that of Strachan, which he denies.

 Hunter tracks down B. J., who finally reveals the entire timeline of the Karachi Club massacre, that masked policemen burst in shortly after Eddie Dunford's revenge on Dawson, killing all civilian witnesses and finding Bob Craven and Tommy Douglas wounded by Eddie.
 Strachan was a barmaid at the club; she and her friend B. J. witnessed everything while hiding behind the bar, and were spotted by Chief Constable Harold Angus (Jim Carter) and Craven as they fled the premises.
 B. J. is the only surviving witness to the Karachi Club massacre, which forces him to flee town.
 B. J. also implies that Craven was the murderer of Strachan.

 Hunter meets John Nolan in Millgarth Station, Leeds, to reveal this new information.
 Nolan takes Hunter downstairs to the cells where Hunter finds Craven slouched back in a chair, shot through his head.
 He realises that Nolan was one of the five who took part in the Karachi Club shootings and Nolan quickly shoots him dead.
 Alderman and Prentice plant the gun, along with another, to make it look like Hunter and Craven shot each other.
 In a final scene, Joan Hunter is comforted by Reverend Laws at her husband's graveside.